Heeten/hello-monorepo-bazel/src/03a_create_repo_workspace.md

 One of the benefits of Bazel is when you have a lot of different components/modules/crates/packages/whatever-you-call-it that need to connect together.
-In our example we're going to imagine there's a team that owns a C++ implementation of the randint() function and that they provide a rust interface and rust CLI to call these functions.
+In our example we're going to imagine there's a team that owns a C++ implementation of the summation() function and that they provide a rust interface and rust CLI to call these functions.

 > **NOTE**: There are different ways to organize a monorepo.
 Bazel doesn't